Percolation phase transition on planar spin systems: Introduction

 and if $\rho > \rho_c(\t)$, there exists $\uc{c:super_critical} = \uc{c:super_critical}(\rho, \epsilon, \beta, \t) > 0$ such that

 \end{theorem}

-\begin{remark} Here are a few observations that complement the above stated results. \begin{enumerate}[\qquad a)] \item We have stated our main Theorem~\ref{t:phases} for the Glauber dynamics of the Ising model.
-However, our results work in much greater generality as we explain in Section~\ref{s:open_problems}, requiring a few hypothesis on the monotonicity of the underlying dynamics. \item Although the simulations suggest that $\rho_c(\t)$ is monotone as a function of $\t$, this is currently unknown as the model lacks microscopic monotonicity in $\t$. \item Note that our results apply to the zero temperature regime $\beta = \infty$.
-In this case there is indeed a non-trivial transition and the three distinct phases can be observed. \item Our results can also be applied in the (self-dual) triangular lattice, where they imply that $p_{c}(\t)=\frac{1}{2}$, for all $\t>0$, if one considers a symmetric dynamic, such as Glauber dynamics or majority dynamics (see~\cite{alves2019sharp}). \end{enumerate} \end{remark}
+\begin{remark} Here are a few observations that complement the above stated results. \begin{enumerate} \item Regarding Theorem~\ref{t:transition}, we conjecture that, for any $\beta<\beta_{c}$, the critical paramenter for the magnetization of the Ising model, there is no phase transition, provided the parameter $\t$ is large enough.
+On the other hand, for $\beta> \beta_{c}$, we expect that the systems undergoes a non-trivial phase transition for all $\t>0$. \item We have stated our main Theorem~\ref{t:phases} for the Glauber dynamics of the Ising model.
+However, the techniques we employ can give the same results for some other models of spin-flip dynamics on the plane.
+In order to emphasize this generality we treat a second model in Section~\ref{s:elliptic_bootstrap}.
+In Section~\ref{s:open_problems} we explain for what types of other models our techniques should be expected to be helpful. \item Although the simulations suggest that $\rho_c(\t)$ is monotone as a function of $\t$, this is currently unknown as the model lacks microscopic monotonicity in $\t$.
+The possible continuity of $\rho_c(\t)$, also suggested by the simulations, is also an interesting and currently unknown question. \item Note that our results apply to the zero temperature regime $\beta = \infty$.
+In this case there is indeed a non-trivial phase transition for all $\tau \geq 0$ and the three distinct phases can be observed. \item Our results can also be applied in the (self-dual) triangular lattice, where they imply that $\rho_{c}(\t)=\frac{1}{2}$, for all $\t>0$, if one considers symmetric dynamics, such as Glauber dynamics or majority dynamics (see~\cite{alves2019sharp}). \end{enumerate} \end{remark}

-Let us now introduce the second model considered here, that we call Dynamic Elliptic Bootstrap.
+Let us now introduce the second model considered here, that we call \textit{Dynamic Elliptic Bootstrap}.
 Once again, this system is constructed through the evolution of a particle system, but in this case the phase transition will occur as a function of time.
+This choice of model was made in order to exemplify that our techniques can work on quite different models, even if their parameters play a very different role on the distribution of the configuration.
+However, it is important to notice that monotonicity is essential throughout our proofs.